ContinuousEngineeringProject/ContinuousEngineeringProject.github.io/community/repo_example/docs/CONTRIBUTING.md

 ### Merge approval

-Continuous Engineering Platform maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance, or use the Github review approval feature.
+Project maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance, or use the Github review approval feature.

-For an explanation of the review and approval process see the [REVIEWING](docs/REVIEWING.md) page.
+For an explanation of the review and approval process see the [REVIEWING][Review] page.

 ### Sign your work